Victorian Athletic League: History of the Victorian Athletic League

 At the outbreak of World War II, many Victorian Athletic League clubs abandoned their meetings.
 However, the federal cabinet granted permission for the Victorian Athletic League to conduct footrunning at Maribyrnong for the benefit of athletes on leave from the armed forces and men employed in essential services.
 After World War II the Victorian Athletic League gained strength and had nearly fifteen hundred registered runners, three hundred trainers and was conducted sports carnivals at seventy centres across Victoria from mid November to early June.

 By the early 1960s, interest in professional running had waned.
 The number of registered runners had declined and only twenty-eight carnivals were held across Victoria.
 In an effort to revive the sport, the Victorian Athletic League invited champion international athletes such as Bob Hayes, Alan Simpson and Robbie Hutchison to compete in Australia.
 In 1969, the St Kilda club staged the richest footrace in the world with a first prize of $2,000.
 In 1977, the Victorian Athletic League undertook substantial administrative changes becoming an incorporated company, establishing a computerised record of handicaps and results, and commissioning the use of an electronic race finish recording machine.
 After years of segregation between amateur and professional athletics, in 1986 saw the dawning of open athletics when Stawell Gift winners Chris Perry and John Dinan competed for Australia at the Commonwealth Games in Edinburgh.

 In recent years, the Victorian Athletic League has extended its athletic format beyond club carnivals.
 The League moved into conducting special events such as the famous Dandy Dollar Dash at VFL/AFL football matches, the Moomba Mile run down Bourke Street in the Melbourne CBD, 400 metres series' during international cricket matches at the MCG and sprint events during horse races at Moonee Valley.
 In 2001, the Victorian Athletic League moved offices to be co-located with Athletics Victoria at Olympic Park in Melbourne.
 The League began to form a strong alliance with Athletics Victoria through formal affiliation, sharing resources and establishing a dual-registration process.
+Currently the Victorian Athletic League president is Matthew McDonough, and there is prize money offered for each race from $300 to $60,000 and a sash for every winner.
+The VAL provide a wide range of race categories and distances to ensure there is something for everyone.